Hasnain3201/CryptoProject/README.md

 2. Next to the buttons where you can choose time ranges like 1D, 7D, 1M, etc., there will be three dots (`...`) as a dropdown menu.
 3. Select this dropdown, and you will see the option to download the data as a CSV file.
 4. Save the CSV file to your local system for use in the project.

+There is a sample csv file attached within this repo, called: BTC_7D_graph_coinmarketcap.csv

 ---